-1.11 So, the Tax Value Method is a system in which a taxpayer's liability to tax is determined by reference to their cash flows and assets and liabilities, subject to excluding private or domestic transactions and other modifications made for policy reasons.
+1.11 So, the The Tax Value Method is a system in which a taxpayer's liability to taxincome tax payable is determined by reference to theira taxpayer's cash flows and assets and liabilities, subject toexcluding private or domestic transactions and other modifications made for policy reasons.
 The structure of the Tax Value Method applies to all transactions, other than private or domestic transactions.